ggamangpro101/everything-about-algorithms/CSE 551 Foundations of Algorithms/Module_1_Stable_Matching/01_stable_matching.md

   pairs exist.
 - **Gale-Shapley Algorithm**: Guarantees to find a stable matching for any instance of the problem in **O(n²)** time.
 - **Questions**:
-     **Q.** How can the Gale-Shapley algorithm be implemented efficiently in terms of computation?
+     **Q:** How can the Gale-Shapley algorithm be implemented efficiently in terms of computation?

-     **Q.** If multiple stable matchings exist, which one does the algorithm produce?
+     **Q:** If multiple stable matchings exist, which one does the algorithm produce?

 ### Efficient Implementation of Gale-Shapley Algorithm
 - **Representation**: Men and women are indexed from 1 to n.